Archive for April, 2009

 Jonesing for more mouthwatering back garden eye candy?
 Check out our pictures from last year’s West Avenue Garden tour right here.

-We’re back with another step by step tutorial for your home improving pleasure.
-And this one is a real blast from the past.
+It’s a stick up – er, down!
+This step by step tutorial is a real blast from the past.
 We’re breaking down the simple process of laying peel & stick vinyl tiles.
 They’re available everywhere from Lowe’s to Home Depot for around a buck a tile, and we actually laid ‘em down right over our plaid-esque linoleum kitchen floors of the past (back before we could afford our full-fledged remodel, we painted the cabinets and spruced up the floor to tide us over).
 Here’s the country blue & white striped single-sheet of linoleum that we inherited with the house.
 Sure those lines are meant to look like tiles, but it certainly wasn’t very convincing:

 The advantages of single self-stick vinyl tiles as opposed to a wall to wall sheet of linoleum is that the effect is a lot more believable.
 Each tile comes with darkened faux-grout around the edges, so the effect is quite tile-like when you lay them down one by one, and the finished product can really add a lot of dimension and texture to a space.
 We especially appreciate that every tile has some color and pattern variations (some are darker or rougher looking than others) just like real stone tiles, so the overall effect is a lot more realistic.
 And the fact that you can completely overhaul an old dated floor for about $100 in one Saturday is nothing short of amazing.
 Here’s our kitchen after about 4 hours of peel and sticking (we laid our tiles on a diagonal for a more spacious effect):